oanesbogdan/BbCoreJs/README.md

 * Only mergers can merge your work on master branch;
 * If one of the deciders gives a ``:-1:`` on your suggestion, the pull request won't be merged until he changes his mind;

-Current mergers are @ndufreche and @crouillon, current deciders are @eric-chau, @fkroockmann, @hbaptiste, @mickaelandrieu.
+Current mergers are @crouillon and @fkroockmann, current deciders are @eric-chau and @hbaptiste.

 All the core team is here to help you if you want to improve BackBee, we love contribution :)